ropensci/slopes/README.md

 {tic}](https://github.com/ITSLeeds/slopes/workflows/R%20CMD%20Check%20via%20%7Btic%7D/badge.svg)
 <!-- badges: end -->

-The goal of slopes is to enable rapid and accurate calculation slope steepness of linear features such as roads, based on commonly available input datasets such as road geometries and digital elevation model (DEM) datasets.
+The goal of slopes is to enable fast, accurate and user friendly calculation longitudinal steepness of linear features such as roads and rivers, based on commonly available input datasets such as road geometries and digital elevation model (DEM) datasets.

 ## Installation